233 €

 Fatty acids and glycerol are the main components of lipids or lipids.
 The fatty acid profile provides an overview of the representation of the ten saturated, monounsaturated (omega-9) and polyunsaturated (omega-6 and omega-3) fatty acids and their relative proportions of omega-6 and omega-3.
 Fatty acids are essential for the body, we get them from food and they play an important role in the development and functioning of the brain and nervous system, they boost immunity and they also have anti-inflammatory effects.

-A blood count with differential counts
+Blood count with differential

 Atherogenic index of plasma